 - Place a waterproof cover over it.
-These are available from all Barbeques Galore stores.
-(Tip: Place a sponge between the barbeque and the cover to promote ventilation and minimise condensation) - Where possible, move the barbeque to a covered location.
+These are available from all Barbeques Galore stores. - Where possible, move the barbeque to a covered location.
 If you are storing it in a closed room (e.g. a shed or a garage) you should keep the cylinder away from any other cylinders or any cars, boats, motorcycles or any other petrol engines. - If you don't intend to use it for a few months, lightly spray all surfaces with canola oil.
 This will help protect the surface from deterioration.